Cultural depictions of George III

-George III of the United Kingdom has featured in many examples of popular culture.
+George III has featured in many examples of popular culture.

 Theatre and opera

 The 1969 music theatre piece Eight Songs for a Mad King by Sir Peter Maxwell Davies depicts the increasing madness and eventual death of the king as he talks to birds.
 George's insanity is the subject of the 1986 radio play In the Ruins by Nick Dear (adapted for the stage in 1990 with Patrick Malahide as George) and the 1991 play The Madness of George III by Alan Bennett (with Nigel Hawthorne as George in the premiere production, for which he received the Laurence Olivier Award).
 Dear's play centres on George looking back on his life in 1817 (the year before his death), whilst Bennett's concerns George's first bout of insanity in late 1788 and early 1789, which those in the royal court, including his own son, use as a way to sidestep regal authority.
 Hawthorne reprised his role in the film version of the play.

 George appears as a comic relief character in the Broadway musical Hamilton (played by Jonathan Groff in the original Broadway cast) to sing three short musical numbers.
+Euan Morton took over the role in July 2017 and played King George until September 2023, making him the longest-serving actor in the role on Broadway with over six years in the part.
 Here, he is depicted as a cross between a scorned lover and a manchild who lightheartedly comments on the start of the American Revolutionary War, its aftermath, and finally John Adams' succession as President of the United States.
-He also appears briefly during The Reynolds Pamphlet, seen silently throwing around copies of the title document.
+He also appears briefly during the song "The Reynolds Pamphlet", seen silently throwing around copies of the title document.
 While most of the play's songs are in the style of hip-hop, R&B, contemporary pop, or soul, George's numbers mimic the popular music of the British Invasion.

 George appears as Prince of Wales and later king in the play Mr Foote's Other Leg by Ian Kelly (who played George in the play's premiere production in 2015).